iPad 6 Wi-Fi Left Antenna Replacement

 Step 47

-- Gently slide the flat end of your spudger between the antenna and speaker assembly like a pro.
+- Gently slide the flat end of your spudger between the antenna and the speaker assembly—no rush here, just a smooth move.

-- Carefully glide the spudger toward the home button recess to snip through the foam adhesive holding the antenna down.
+- Now, carefully slide the spudger towards the home button area to slice through the foam adhesive holding the antenna in place.
+Take your time; it’s a simple step!

 Tools Used